-CHAPTER 16.
-USING CLUSTERED SINGLE SIGN-ON
+CHAPTER 19.
+USING CLUSTERED SINGLE SIGN-ON (SSO)

-JBoss supports clustered single sign-on (SSO), allowing a user to authenticate to one web application and to be recognized on all web applications that are deployed on the same virtual host, whether or not they are deployed on that same machine or on another node in the cluster.
+JBoss supports clustered single sign-on (SSO), allowing a user to authenticate to one web application and to be recognized on all web applications that are deployed on the same virtual host, regardless of whether they are deployed on that same machine or on another node in the cluster.

 Authentication replication is handled by JBoss Cache.
-Clustered single sign-on support is a JBossspecific extension of the non-clustered org.apache.catalina.authenticator.SingleSignOn valve that is a standard part of Tomcat and JBoss Web.
+Clustered single sign-on support is a JBoss-specific extension of the non-clustered org.apache.catalina.authenticator.SingleSignOn valve that is a standard part of Tomcat and JBoss Web.

-16.1.
+19.1.
 CONFIGURATION